voderl/agent-workflow-mcp-tool/README.md

 );
 ```

-another complex demo to use featureflag control a commit:
+another complex demo to use featureflag control a commit with claude code:
 ```js
 registerWorkflowTool(
   server,